Del Crandall: Playing career

 Though rarely among the league leaders in offensive categories, he finished 10th in the 1958 Most Valuable Player Award voting after hitting .272, tying his best mark to that point, with career highs in doubles and walks; Crandall also led the league in putouts, assists and fielding average, and won his first Gold Glove.
-In the 1958 World Series, again against the Yankees, he hit .240; he slugged another Game 7 solo home run, tying the score 2-2 in the sixth inning, though the Yankees went on to score four more runs to win the game and the Series.
+In the 1958 World Series, again against the Yankees, he hit .240; he slugged another Game 7 solo home run, tying the score, 2–2, in the sixth inning, though the Yankees went on to score four more runs to win the game and the title.

-Crandall averaged 125 games caught during the peak of his career, but missed most of the 1961 season due to shoulder trouble, which gave Joe Torre his opportunity to break in.
-While Crandall did come back to catch 90 games in 1962 — hitting a career-high .297, making his final National League All-Star squad and winning his last Gold Glove — he was soon replaced by Torre as the Braves' regular catcher.
-In 1962, Crandall also moved ahead of Roy Campanella, setting the National League record for career fielding percentage; however, Johnny Roseboro would edge ahead of him before his career ended.
-After 1963, Crandall was traded by the Braves to the San Francisco Giants in a seven-player deal; he played a backup role in his final three major league seasons with the Giants (1964), Pittsburgh Pirates (1965), and Cleveland Indians (1966).
+Crandall averaged 125 games caught during the peak of his career but missed most of the 1961 season with a shoulder injury, which gave Joe Torre his opportunity to break in.
+While Crandall did come back to catch 90 games in 1962—hitting a career-high .297, making his final NL All-Star squad and winning his last Gold Glove; he was soon replaced by Torre as the Braves' regular catcher.
+In 1962, Crandall also moved ahead of Roy Campanella, setting the NL record for career fielding percentage; however, John Roseboro would edge ahead of him before his career ended.
+After 1963, Crandall was traded by the Braves to the San Francisco Giants in a seven-player deal; he played a backup role in his final three major league seasons with the Giants in 1964, Pittsburgh Pirates in 1965, and Cleveland Indians in 1966.